nazarhktwitch/PyQT5-Fixer/README.md

 ## Troubleshooting

 If the script fails to find the Qt plugin path, make sure your environment variables are set correctly:

 CHECK PATH TO YOUR ANACONDA BEFORE THIS

 Find PATH in environment variables and add this lines to start:

    C:\ProgramData\Anaconda3\envs\ann_tool\Lib\site-packages\PyQt5\Qt5\bin
    C:\ProgramData\Anaconda3\envs\ann_tool\Lib\site-packages\PyQt5\Qt5\plugins
    C:\ProgramData\Anaconda3\envs\ann_tool\Lib\site-packages\PyQt5\Qt5\plugins\platforms

 If you already have QT_PLUGIN_PATH add to start:

    C:\ProgramData\Anaconda3\envs\ann_tool\Lib\site-packages\PyQt5\Qt5\plugins

 Ensure that PyQt5 is installed properly and that your Python environment is correctly configured.

-    how you can set it up if you're using a pure Python installation (without Anaconda):
+How you can set it up if you're using a pure Python installation (without Anaconda):

 1. Check if PyQt5 is installed correctly

    Run the following command to ensure PyQt5 is installed:

    pip show PyQt5

    If PyQt5 is not installed, install it using:

    pip install PyQt5

    2. Find the path to the Qt plugins

    To find the plugin path for your PyQt5 installation, you can use the following Python code:

 ```python
 import os